ddsky/spoonacular-api-clients/ruby/docs/DefaultApi.md

   max_sugar: 100, # Float | The maximum amount of sugar in grams the recipe can have.
   min_zinc: 0, # Float | The minimum amount of zinc in milligrams the recipe must have.
   max_zinc: 100, # Float | The maximum amount of zinc in milligrams the recipe can have.
-  offset: 0, # Float | The offset number for paging (between 0 and 990).
+  offset: 0, # Float | The number of results to skip (between 0 and 900).
-  number: 5, # Float | The number of expected results (between 1 and 10).
+  number: 10, # Float | The number of expected results (between 1 and 100).
   limit_license: true # Boolean | Whether the recipes should have an open license that allows display with proper attribution.
 }